knowthyselfcn/luamvc/README.md

 luamvc
 ======

-a simple web MVC framework written in Lua
+A simple MVC framework written in Lua for Openresty

+It is a full MVC framework with ORM.

+Depends on :
+  resty-template
+  luasocket
+  uuid

+How to use:
+  1, I suggest that an independant dir in openresty home like scriptlua, clone it there.

 an example directory